RagnarB83/ash-documentation/docs/setup.rst

 2. Create new environment (not required but recommended): **conda create --name ASH**
 3. Load environment: **conda activate ASH**
 4. Change directory to ASH location
-5. Install all desired packages listed in: ASH-packages.sh (inside ASH source code directory)
+5. Install all desired packages listed in: ASH-packages.sh (inside ASH source code directory) via conda or pip (conda is preferred).
+6. Make sure the chosen Python-Julia interface works.
+PythonCall/JuliaCall is recommended, PyJulia is another option.
+See Section B3: Step 5a and 5b below for details.
-6. Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
+7. Optional: Run: **julia julia-packages-setup.jl** to install some required Julia packages.
 Note: Julia dependency only required for molecular-crystal QM/MM
-7. Run: **bash conda_setup_ash.sh** # This creates new files: set_environment_ash.sh and python3_ash
+8. Run: **bash conda_setup_ash.sh** # This creates new files: set_environment_ash.sh and python3_ash
-8. Run: **source set_environment_ash.sh**  (this sets necessary PATHs and should probably be put in each user's .bash_profile, job-submission script etc.)
+9. Run: **source set_environment_ash.sh**  (this sets necessary PATHs and should probably be put in each user's .bash_profile, job-submission script etc.)

-9. Run ASH using either:  **python3**  or **python3_ash** (required if ASH needs to call Julia routines)
+10. Test ASH by launching: **python3**  and then do: from ash import *

+.. note:: if PyJulia interface was specifically installed (not recommended) you must use **python-jl** for ASH to correctly call Julia routines.

 *****************************************************
 B2.
 Semi-Automatic non-Conda setup
 *****************************************************

+This option is not recommended if you intend to use ASH and OpenMM for MM, MD and QM/MM functionality.
+This is because OpenMM is only easily installable via conda.
+See section B1 above.

 This uses the nonconda_install_ash.sh script inside the ASH directory.
 The script downloads and installs Python packages (numpy, geometric,pyjulia) as well as Julia and packages and creates a convenient script for setting up the ASH environment.
 It requires a working Python3 installation.